-The Mergers and Acquisitions are consistent with the Company's targeted acquisition strategy of identifying value-enhancing independent gaming web and video properties that can enhance viewership base, data and analytics platform and pricing optimization strategy.
+The Mergers and Acquisitions are consistent with the Company's targeted acquisition strategy of identifying valueenhancing independent gaming web and video properties that can enhance viewership base, data and analytics platform and pricing optimization strategy.

-The Company incurred transaction costs of \$1,490,463 (December 31, 2020 - \$1,882,081) relating to the Mergers and Acquisitions which is included in the consolidated statement of loss and comprehensive loss.
+The Company incurred transaction costs of \$114,853 (December 31, 2021 - \$1,490,463) relating to the Mergers and Acquisitions which are included in the consolidated statements of loss and comprehensive loss.